This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Eat a variety of healthy foods:

 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to eat more calories than usual.
 Work with a dietitian to plan the best meals and snacks for you.
-Ask if you should add vitamins to your diet.
-Healthy foods can help do any of the following:
+Healthy foods may do the following:

 - Help you feel better during treatment and decrease treatment side effects